Seeeaaa/jlpe/README.md

 ### Mount directories and start JupyterLab

-If you want to mount project directory and JupyterLab settings ([by default located](https://jupyterlab.readthedocs.io/en/stable/user/directories.html#jupyterlab-user-settings-directory) at `$HOME/.jupyter`), and start JupyterLab, you can run the container with the following command:
+If you want to mount a project directory and JupyterLab settings ([by default located](https://jupyterlab.readthedocs.io/en/stable/user/directories.html#jupyterlab-user-settings-directory) at `$HOME/.jupyter`), and start JupyterLab, you can run the container with the following command:

 #### Windows